nullcroft/helmseed/README.md

 This opens a TUI multi-select.
 Use `j`/`k` or arrow keys to navigate, `space` to toggle, `a` to select all, and `enter` to confirm.
 Press `q` or `ctrl+c` to abort.

 Charts already present in `.helm/charts/` are skipped.
 Both `.helm/Chart.yaml` and `.helm/Chart.lock` are written after bootstrap completes.
-When a `prefix` is configured, it is stripped from chart names in the output directories and Helm files.
+When a `prefix` is configured, it is stripped from output directory names and fallback dependency names.
+If a dependency chart has a `name` in its own `Chart.yaml`, helmseed uses that chart name in the generated Helm files.

 ### Update charts